synthesized-io/fairlens/docs/index.rst

    Fairness and Bias
    ^^^^^^^^^^^^^^^^^

    An introduction to fairness and bias in data science.
-Find out more about the different types of biases in data and how they can be identified and mitigated.
+Learn more about how you can assess the fairness of your machine learning pipeline.

    +++